 The front squat is an essential lower-body exercise that modifies the traditional back squat.

-The front squat will target your quadriceps muscles more due to the barbell's position in front of your body's center of mass.
+In my experience, the front squat has been a game-changer for targeting my quadriceps muscles more effectively due to the barbell's position in front of my body's center of mass.

 How to Perform a Front Squat